 Popular Financial - Streamlining the Organization and Creating AGILITY

-Being smart about establishing the structures to choose the right projects and deliver projects successfully can cause efficiency break-throughs and growth opportunities.
+Being smart about establishing effective ways choose and deliver the right projects successfully can produce efficiency break-through’s and growth opportunities in a complex and volatile environment.

 PFH, a wholly owned susidiary of Popular Inc., a $44 billion holding company, provides diversified financial services to retail customers, mortgage brokers, bankers, and investors.
 PFH had been experiencing rapid growth.
 Their PMO was relatively new, and executives were interested in assessing PFH's project management capabilities, ensuring the PMO was designed to address PFH's project management needs.
 They wished to analyze and upgrade the project management methodology, and identify industry best practices that PFH should adopt.